mcyph/world_subnational_covid_crawler/README.md

 * vic_power_bi_grabber/grab.py gets Victorian regional statistics etc from https://app.powerbi.com/view?r=eyJrIjoiODBmMmE3NWQtZWNlNC00OWRkLTk1NjYtMjM2YTY1MjI2NzdjIiwidCI6ImMwZTA2MDFmLTBmYWMtNDQ5Yy05Yzg4LWExMDRjNGViOWYyOCJ9

-* get_total_cases_tests.py gets the total number of cases tested to date from state press releases.
-Has stopped working a few times due to changes in the government websites.
+* state_news_releases/ will get various statistics from state government news releases.
+It currently only gives time series data for the number of tests performed for each state and territory (except for the NT, which doesn't provide data).

-* state_news_releases/ is not finished - it will get for each state from press releases and other pages, and is derived from the get_total_cases_tests.py script.
+  It will be expanded soon.